sboggsEHL/Mail_Machine/OriginalSystemDocs.md

   - Modify triggers and functions as needed
   - Update application queries to match new schema

+- **Mail Template Updates**:
+  - Update the InDesign template (8.5 x 11 VA letter not aztest.indd)
+  - Ensure CSV field mappings align with any changes

-This comprehensive documentation covers all aspects of the integrated Property Data Management System, from data collection through database storage to web display.
+This comprehensive documentation covers all aspects of the integrated Property Data Management System, from data collection through database storage to web display and mail generation.
 Each component is thoroughly explained with relevant code snippets and diagrams for clarity.